-- Care by non-plan providers except for authorized referrals or emergencies (see Emergency services/accidents); - Services, drugs, or supplies you receive while you are not enrolled in this Plan; - Services, drugs, or supplies not medically necessary; - Services, drugs, or supplies not required according to accepted standards of medical, dental, or psychiatric practice; - Experimental or investigational procedures, treatments, drugs or devices (see specifics regarding transplants); - Services, drugs, or supplies related to abortions, except when the life of the mother would be endangered if the fetus were carried to term, or when the pregnancy is the result of an act of rape or incest; - Services, drugs, or supplies related to sex transformations; - Services, drugs, or supplies you receive from a provider or facility barred from the FEHB Program; or - Services, drugs, or supplies you receive without charge while in active military service. - Extra care costs and research costs for clinical trials are not covered.
+- Care by non-plan providers except for authorized referrals or emergencies (see Emergency services/accidents); - Services, drugs, or supplies you receive while you are not enrolled in this Plan; - Services, drugs, or supplies not medically necessary; - Services, drugs, or supplies not required according to accepted standards of medical, dental, or psychiatric practice; - Experimental or investigational procedures, treatments, drugs or devices (see specifics regarding transplants); - Services, drugs, or supplies related to abortions, except when the life of the mother would be endangered if the fetus were carried to term, or when the pregnancy is the result of an act of rape or incest. - Services, drugs, or supplies you receive from a provider or facility barred from the FEHB Program; or - Services, drugs, or supplies you receive without charge while in active military service. - Extra care costs and research costs for clinical trials are not covered. - Surrogate Services.
+Services for or related to surrogate pregnancy, including diagnostic screening, physician services, reproduction treatments and pre-natal/delivery/post-natal services are NOT COVERED. - Private nursing - Cosmetic surgery.
+Restorative or reconstructive surgery performed for cosmetic purposes which is not expected to result in significantly improved physiological function (not psychological) as determined by the plan.